Chowly/dress_socks/README.md

 Based heavily on Socksify, we needed more flexibility in how we setup the tcp connection and only setting it up for certain pieces of code.

+Also useful for Windows machines where the native SOCKSSocket relies on Dante (https://www.inet.no/dante/) which isn't available for Windows.

 ## Installation

 Add this line to your application's Gemfile: